OracularIS/autest/docs/concepts.md

 ## Global Metadata

 As part of the auTest subscription, you have access to a rich set of commands, tests, test cases, and run sets.
-They will show up in the suite as “world” tenant and are named with the “BASE_” prefix.
+They will show up in the suite as `world` tenant and are named with the `BASE_` prefix.
 We are always working on enriching this set, and you will always have access to the latest set as part of the subscription.

 While customers can create their own metadata, at Smart IS, we strive to make this set as comprehensive as possible so that customers can simply use these on day one.